 The application itself is relatively easy and should take about an hour according to the website.
 However, the motivational statement and resume will set you back a few hours if you have not already prepared them.
-I would highly recommend doing a little research before attempting these parts, such as Peace Corps sample resumes (this is important) and what you might want to include in your motivational statement.
+Research before you start.
+You should know how a Peace Corps resume should look and how to write your descriptions (Some examples I used).

 While I was preparing to write my motivational statement, I read a few blogs/samples and then researched the Peace Corps’ Core Expectations, their mission, and global initiatives.
 I wanted my statement to represent my passion for service and desire to make positive change in the lives of others, while showing that I had taken the initiative to learn about how the Peace Corps plays a part in the world.
-My motivational statement is included below and may be semi-cheesy, but I’d rather risk sounding cheesy than not showing how much I wanted to be a part of the Peace Corps.
+Below is the motivational statement I used– I know it is super cheesy, but I couldn’t help myself.

 My Motivational Statement

 Now that I have completed college, my desire to join the Peace Corps is just as powerful as it was when I wrote about my future profession.
 My reasons for joining have expanded, but the initial desire to do good is still strong.
-One of my biggest motivators is the desire to enact change and add positivity to the lives of others.
+One of my biggest motivators is the desire to enact change and add positivity where I can.
 I am careful with how I word wanting to help others because sometimes the intent is good, but it can also lead you to believe that another person’s way of life needs to be changed if it differs from your own thoughts or initial beliefs.
-My goal is to fully immerse myself in the culture of the community and to work with them and their children in hopes of building bright futures for them all.
+My goal is to fully immerse myself in the culture of the community and to work with them and their children in hopes of building a bright future.
 I hope my presence and joining the community led solutions will influence how education for adolescent girls is viewed and make education more accessible to them.

 Joining the Peace Corps has been a dream that has followed me since high school and I hope that I will have the opportunity to actually do it.
 I hope to influence positive change in the lives of others I come in contact with and leave a lasting impression.
 What I really admire about the role of an educator is the fact that they get to work with children who have infinite possibility and will have the power to shape their own future as individuals and as a community.